 Making a splash at Venice (where it won the Golden Lion) and Toronto was “Hangover” director Todd Phillips’ “Joker,” an impeccably crafted character study and origin myth starring Joaquin Phoenix and set in the dark noir Gotham of the Christopher Nolan Batman films.
 Will the snobby director’s branch reward Phillips or dismiss him?
-It’s early days yet.
+The movie has ignited considerable controversy about its potential to incite violence, but it’s early days yet.

 Sony Pictures Classics

 “A Beautiful Day in the Neighborhood” (November 22, Sony), Marielle Heller’s follow-up to Oscar-nominated “Can You Ever Forgive Me?,” stars Tom Hanks as iconic, sweatered children’s show host Fred Rogers, who hit a nerve in Morgan Neville’s hit documentary “Won’t You Be My Neighbor?”
 Now on her third feature, Heller might catch more credit on this big-studio Toronto debut.